crisfervil/Jigsaw/readme.md

 # How to start
 The best way to start working with Jigsaw is installing a module that contains a language definition and start playing around.

-Install for example the [mean](https://github.com/crisfervil/Jigsaw-mean) module, that allows you to create a MEAN based application.
+Install for example the [MEAN module](https://github.com/crisfervil/Jigsaw-mean), that allows you to create a MEAN based application.

 First, create a directory to store your application
 ```